 Dinosaur World Kentucky

 Children can also play in the Fossil Dig, where they may find “fossils” of their own.
 The Kentucky attraction is one of three Dinosaur World locations, with parks in Plant City, Florida, and Glen Rose, Texas.
-Each park encourages people to bring their own food and drinks because of the lack of concession stands.
+Each park encourages people to bring food and drinks because of the lack of concession stands.

 The Dinosaur Place

 Early dinosaurs built at Dinosaur Land in the 1960s don’t accurately portray prehistoric animals.
 But, as the White Post, Virginia, the attraction has aged, newer dinosaurs resemble what paleontologists believe they looked like.
-Some of the 50 life-sized statues appear as they may have in a natural setting.
+Some 50 life-sized statues appear as they may have in a natural setting.
 Others are seen fighting and eating prey.
 Among the dinosaurs in the park are the Tyrannosaurus rex, Velociraptor, Triceratops, and Spinosaurus.

 Field Station Dinosaurs

 One of two Field Stations, the Kansas location includes several interactive exhibits for children.
 It is also a challenge dome with three levels of rope obstacle courses.
 A miniature golf course is located next door.
-The original is located in Leonia, NJ.
+The o original is located in Leonia, NJ.

 Rocky Mountain Dinosaur Resource Center